 Rampling is known for portraying women who hide secrets and for doing roles, which cause her to become introverted; I, Anna is no different.
 In the last act of the film, we find ourselves dealing with mental illness and depression caused by grief and the film deals with this fairly if a little surface like (but it occurs too late in the film to look at deeply).

 As for Byrne’s performance in the film, he manages to portray a man who should be responsible and in charge of all his faculties very well.
 Bernie falls hard for Anna, and is caught between what he should do for his job and what he will do for the woman he has gotten to know.
 The rest of the supporting cast also perform within this tightly knit thriller (slash love story) with Eddie Marsan, Atwell and Brown all fulfilling the roles they need to show the madness of Anna.

-In The Mood For Blog [this website is no longer available]
+In The Mood For Blog [this website is no longer available on the Internet]